Cheranga/coding-delights/articles/ResilientHttpClients/Readme.md

 Most importantly, refer to the [Test2](tests/ResilientHttpClients.Services.Tests/BankAccountServiceTests.cs).
 This illustrates why this approach is wrong to be used in this scenario.

-For the sake of passing the test, I have commented the real assertion
+For the sake of passing the test, I have commented on the real assertion

 ![fake-assertion](images/fake-assertion.png)